Books, journals, magazines and proceedings

 - 2019: Collaboration with artist Paribartana Mohanty for the performance “What does it take to imagine a resistance in fiction?”
 Five Million Incidents (2019-2020) with support by Goethe-Institut/Max Mueller Bhavan and Raqs Media, New Delhi, India.

 - Bellini, Priscila, et al. “Subhashish Panigrahi and Meaningful Access to the Internet in South Asia and Beyond.”
-Whose Voices, 18 Mar.
-2023.
+Whose Voices (2023).

 - Mercado, Ramil.
 “Speaker of Endangered Kusunda Language Heard in Washington, DC.”
-Asia Matters for America, 27 Feb.
-2023.
+Asia Matters for America (2023).

 - Brookes, Tim.
 “The Volunteer Odia Archivists – Endangered Alphabets.”
 Endangered Alphabets, 16 Nov.
 2022.

 - Rajpal, Seema.
 “O Foundation and National Geographic Set out to Document Endangered Languages before They Are Lost Forever.”
-Edex Live, The New Indian Express, 25 Aug.
-2018.
+Edex Live, The New Indian Express (2018).